vaneseltine/nominally/paper.md

-`Nominally` is designed for large-scale work, and we employ `nominally` as part of the construction of data linkage for the UMETRICS dataset at the Institute for Research on Innovation & Science [@UMETRICS2020], which requires processing millions of university employee, grant principal investigator, and journal author name records.
+`Nominally` is designed for large-scale work, and we employ `nominally` as part of the construction of data linkage for the UMETRICS dataset at the Institute for Research on Innovation & Science [@UMETRICS2020], which involves processing millions of name records of university employees, grant principal investigators, and published authors.

 Multiple open-source Python packages focus on parsing names, including `python-nameparser` [@python-nameparser], `probablepeople` [@probablepeople], and `name-cleaver` [@name-cleaver].
-`Nominally` improves upon these packages in its core use case: parsing single human names in Western name order.
+`Nominally` improves upon these packages in its core use case: parsing single human names of Western name order (first middle last).
 `Nominally` began from a fork of `python-nameparser`, initially aiming to refactor code and improve certain test cases.
 As development continued through a complete overhaul,